martinseener/probecollector/README.md

 The initial v1.x release was built as a shell script and only supported deleting all records and readding the updated version afterwards.
 As this works, it's not quite professional and uses more API calls than necessary.
 Also adding a TXT record for checking the last domain update was missing, so i have rewritten Probe Collector completely in Python and added a lot functions.
 The Bash-Version is now considered deprecated but can be still used from the `examples` subfolder.
 Please check an older version of this `README.md` for Bash-Version instructions.
 It has formerly been called PPaaS or Pingdom Probes as a Service.

 For v2.x and onwards, clone this repository, install the python modules and add the Cloudflare credentials to a config file.
 Then run it.
+Probe Collector has been tested with Python 2.7 and 3.6.

 ### Installation